w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 the staking lock.
 For more information about locks, see [this page](./learn-accounts.md/#unlocking-locks).

+Democracy locks created through [conviction voting](#voluntary-locking) start the unlocking period after a referendum ends.
+In the case of delegations, the unlocking period countdown starts after the account undelegates all tracks.

 :::

 Occasional delegation and undelegation calls are fee-free: creating an incentive for token holders